 Tips are always accepted and appreciated.
 We understand that massage is an expense, and we want you to be able to come as often as you can.
 It is at your discretion how much or whether you tip.
 Be assured, it will not affect the service you receive.

 Medical massage is a unique form of holistic therapy.
 Its objective is to address specific problems that other healthcare professionals have diagnosed.
 The practice of medical massage can be utilized in the treatment of musculoskeletal injuries, as well as the long-term management of chronic conditions, with the intention of reducing pain and improving quality of life.
 What makes medical massage unique is treatment according to a specific objective.
 The therapist and client identify the specific health issue for which the client is being referred, and set a goal for treatment with this issue in mind.

 Do you accept insurance?

 We accept insurance through No Fault if you were injured in a car accident.
 Unfortunately, at this time, regular health insurance does not cover massage therapy.
 However, if you have a Flexible Spending Account (FSA), you may be able to use it to cover massage therapy.
 Please contact your insurance provider and/or FSA customer service for more information.

 Can I show up to an appointment under the influence of legal or non-legal drugs?

-In a nutshell, if you are under the influence of any legal or illegal substance that hinders your ability to tell me if we are hurting you, we cannot work on you.
-Please do not put us in that position.
+In summary, if you are under the influence of any legal or illegal substance that hinders your ability to communicate whether or not you are in pain, you cannot receive massage therapy.

 Do I need a doctor’s note?